ai-solution-eng/ai-solution-demos/nl-to-sql-mcp-manufacturing/README.md

 - Click **Data Preview** to get an overview of the data.

 ### **2. Model Deployment**
-**3. Model deployment on HPE MLIS.**

-1. Deploy **Qwen/Qwen3-8B-Instruct** :  This model has been deployed as it has the capabilities of **chat**, and good experience on working with the Presto MCP feature, especially compared with LLama 3.1 8B Instruct.
+Deploy **Qwen/Qwen3-8B-Instruct** :  This model has been deployed as it has the capabilities of **chat**, and good experience on working with the Presto MCP feature, especially compared with LLama 3.1 8B Instruct.

 One is however independent to choose models of their preference and deploy for usage.

 At the end copy the Model Endpoint and the API tokens to a text file as we will need them in next steps.
+**2.1 Create a Model Package on HPE MLIS.**

 Navigate to Tools & Frameworks > HPE MLIS (in earlier version Tab Data Science)